loading

 COURSE DESCRIPTION

 The course fee includes lunches, coffee/tea breaks, dinner on Friday evening courtesy of the sponsors, extensive electronic course notes and a certificate of attendance.
-Attendees can choose to only attend the lectures (Lectures Only) on this course or can register for the entire course (Lectures & Practical Sessions on a first come first serve basis).
-Early course registration is recommended as there are only a limited number of places available.
+Attendees may register for the full course (Lectures & Practical Sessions) or choose the Lectures Only option.
+Practical sessions are allocated on a first-come, first-served basis and early registration is therefore recommended, as places are limited.

 Jen has a PhD and is a Registered Specialist in Veterinary Reproduction and a Diplomate of the American College of Theriogenology.